JOR-Donegal/AAA-SME26/README.md

-# MKTemplate
+# AAA-SME
-Template for new teaching notes
+New notes created 2026 to describe building AAA for an SME.